-In the past year, the TACM.tv website received a total of 32,380 visits from 16,279 unique visitors as seen on Figure 5: Website Sessions July 2019 to June 2020.
-Visitors to the website view an average of around

-2.6 pages each, meaning once they get to the website, they are engaged to view pages beyond the one they originally sought.
+In the past year, the TACM.tv website received a total of 27,017 visits from 14,740 unique visitors as seen on Figure 5: Website Sessions .
+Visitors to the website view an average of around 2.3 pages each, meaning once they get to the website, they are engaged to view pages beyond the one they originally sought.

-Figure 5: Website Sessions July 2019 to June 2020
+Figure 5: Website Sessions July 2020 to June 2021